kanakana-rcj/BlockFrontManager/README.md

 # BlockFrontManager
-my version-manager of blockfront
+BlockFrontManager is version-manager of blockfront, which is the mod of MineCraft.

+## Supported OS
+We support GNU/Linux 3.2.0 now.

 ## how to use
+### setting env
-set enviroment variables in .env like this
+set enviroment variables in .env
 ```
 BLOCKFRONT_PATH = "C/Users/username/AppData/Roaming/.minecraft/mods"
 NEOFORGE_PATH = "C/Users/username/Documents/minecraft/blockfront"
 ```

-then install library from requirements.txt, and use command like this
+### using command
+You can use command with following options: "status", and "update".

+With "status" option, you can collect information of Blockfront and neoforge.
 ```
-$ python3 ./main.py status
+$ ./main.bin status
 latest BlockFront URL: https://cdn.modrinth.com/data/hTexWmdS/versions/4fh84LES/BlockFront-1.21.1-0.6.0.2b-RELEASE.jar
 BlockFront latest file:  BlockFront-1.21.1-0.6.0.2b-RELEASE.jar
 BlockFront latest version:  0.6.0.2b